 6. Chihuly Garden and Glass

 Featuring the vivid colours and fluid shapes of the glass creations of Dale Chihuly, this is one of my personal top two destinations on this Seattle itinerary (the other being the Museum of Flight).
 It’s a colourful photographer’s treat.
-See my complete review: Chihuly Garden and Glass, A Vibrant Must See in Seattle.
 The Seattle CityPASS offers the option of Chihuly Garden and Glass or Pacific Science Center.
 We opted for the glass museum, but had we been traveling with young children, I would probably have gone to the Science Center.